Brushing your child's teeth

 - Don’t put your baby to bed with a bottle

 - Never put sweet drinks in a baby’s bottle

 - Teach your child to drink from a cup from around six months of age

 - From 12 months, only water or plain full-fat milk should be their main drink choices

 - Fruit juice is not necessary or recommended for children due to its high sugar content and acidity

 Sugar can be tricky to identify in different foods since they go by many different names.
-Some common names for sugar on ingredient lists include fructose, sucrose, dextrose, glucose.
-You may think that natural sources of sugar are okay but all types of sugars, whether natural sugars in fruits, added sugars or those in honey and fruit juice have the potential to cause tooth decay.
+Some common names for sugar on ingredient lists include fructose, sucrose, dextrose and glucose.
+Avoiding foods with added sugars is one of the most important things you can do to keep your teeth healthy.

 When should I take my baby to see a dentist?